 Searching for his brother Ziyad reveals that he too is a son of Nawf Abdallah, confirming that he is indeed Youssef’s brother.

-Lebanese voter records are available in Sayari Search and updated annually.
+Lebanese voter records are available in Sayari Graph and updated annually.